 PROGRAM: Personal Finance and Work Readiness Education

 Junior Achievement prepares young people to successfully navigate their economic future.
-Through learning experiences that stimulate future success and support career discovery, JA programs provide students with the financial literacy, entrepreneurship, and work-readiness skills that they will need to become responsible citizens and succeed in a global economy.
+Through learning experiences that stimulate future success and support career discovery, Junior Achievement programs provide students with the financial literacy, entrepreneurship, and work-readiness skills that they will need to become responsible citizens and succeed in a global economy.

 PROGRAM: Crisis Intervention Services

-Crisis Intervention Services provide confidential personal advocacy to victims who are in need of immediate support.
+Crisis Intervention Services provide confidential personal advocacy at no cost to victims who are in need of immediate crisis and support services.
 Advocacy services are also provided to children who have been exposed to or witness abuse.
-To address the basic needs of individuals, Bolton Refuge House (BRH) provides an 18 room emergency shelter in downtown Eau Claire.
-In addition to sheltering, BRH provides food, clothing, vouchers, safety planning, information, and referrals.
+To address the basic needs of individuals, Bolton Refuge House (BRH) provides emergency shelter in downtown Eau Claire.
+In addition to sheltering, BRH provides food, clothing, vouchers, safety planning, information and referrals.
 All services are provided to aid the individual and family with their immediate needs and to provide an opportunity to assist the individual in creating safety and stability in their lives.

 PROGRAM: Shelter for Homeless Adults

 Sojourner House and Gaining Ground provide overnight shelter & crisis services for adult men and women in Eau Claire and Chippewa Counties.
 As a nighttime homeless shelter and a crisis services provider, the two programs provide services for most of the day.
 When Sojourner House closes at 8:30 a.m., guests may work with Gaining Ground from 9:00 a.m. – 5:00 p.m.
 Monday thru Friday.
 Sojourner House is open 7 days a week, 365 days a year.

 PROGRAM: Comprehensive Health Care for Impoverished and Low-Income Families